ivanoblomov/sample-ci/README.md

     brew install npm
     ```

 2. Configure `package.json` for the desired testing framework.
-For example, to use Jest:

-    package.json
+To use Jest, for example, add the following:

     ```bash
     "devDependencies": {
       "jest": "^29.7"
     }
     ```

+3. Install the test framework configured in 2:

+    ```bash
+    npm install
+    ```

+4. Perform a clean install:

+    ```bash
+    npm ci
+    ```

-3. Check the install by running the tests:
+5. Check the install by running the tests:

     ```bash
     npm test